System Access Business Practice

 fair assignment of connection remedial action schemes in constrained areas.

-The business practices outline the maximum timeframe expected to complete gate requirements for each stage of the Connection Process and the resulting outcomes for meeting or not meeting the gate requirements outlined.
+The business practices also outline the resulting outcomes for meeting or not meeting the gate requirements outlined.
 In addition, other considerations have been included as these may affect the outcomes for meeting or not meeting the gate requirements outlined within the maximum timeframe expected, including the circumstances under which the AESO may grant extensions.
 In most cases, failure to complete gate requirements within the maximum timeframe will result in project cancellation.